DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-11-sending-users-a-weekly-summary-of-notifications.md

 Users can choose to receive both the weekly summary and individual notifications.

-Each category of notifications will only appear if at least one application is applicable in that category.
-If there are no notifications, the user will not receive the weekly summary.

 Notifications do not appear if they’ve been superseded by a further change.
-For example, if an application was received and withdrawn within the week covered by the email then only the withdrawal will be included.
+For example, if an application was received and withdrawn within the week covered by the email then only the withdrawal is included.

+The heading for each category of notifications only appears if there’s at least one application in that category.
+The weekly summary is only sent if it contains at least one notification.

-All applications with less than 20 working days will be listed, even if they’ve been mentioned in a previous email.
+All applications with less than 20 working days are listed, even if they’ve been mentioned in a previous email.

 ## Further considerations